 Dominic is recognised as one of the leading barristers in the North East in the field of employment law; which he combines with significant commercial litigation and personal injury practices.

 For a number of years Dominic has been recommended by Chambers and Partners, and is currently one of a handful of employment practitioners in the North East to be rated on Band 1.
 They have described him variously as ‘incredibly intelligent, articulate, and good at winning client confidence’; as being ‘a strong and formidable opponent’; and as ‘having a wonderful manner in Court’.
 Judicial comments have included praise for ‘his thorough and well-presented written and oral submissions’ and for his ‘astute and effective’ cross examination.

 Dominic moved to Newcastle in 2002, having previously practised from Plowden Buildings in London.
 He brings to his work experience of a broad range of practice areas, and of appellate Courts up to and including the Supreme Court.
-He prides himself on being approachable and pragmatic, and in providing easily accessible client-focussed advice.
+He prides himself on being approachable and pragmatic, and in providing easily accessible client-focused advice.

 In 2012 he was appointed to the Attorney General’s regional panel of junior Counsel to the Crown.
 He is contributing editor of Jordan's Employment Law.

 When not at work, Dominic enjoys walking his 3 springer spaniels in the Durham Dales; and showing off his skills as a magician.